system76/tech-docs/src/models/thelio-major-intel-and-amd/repairs.md

 - [Remove the CPU Thermal Paste](#remove-the-cpu-thermal-paste)

 # BIOS
 Thelio systems ship with the BIOS configured to the preferred settings.
-For example: OSes are installed on Thelio systems in UEFI mode by default.
+For example, OSes are installed on Thelio systems in UEFI mode by default.
 It is not necessary to change any of these BIOS settings, however the BIOS menus are shown here for reference.

 ## Hardware Keyboard Shortcuts: